goel-shashank/Cannon-AI/README.md

 A move is a triple: `type` `x` `y`.

 ### Movetype
-+ S - Select a ring
++ S - Select a soldier
-+ M - Move a ring
++ M - Move a soldier
 + B - Throw a Bomb

 ### Board Settings